boostcon/cppnow_website/sponsors/individual_sponsors.md

 <br>

-\* It is the intent of the Boost Steering Committee to honor the wishes of all donors; however, an earmark does not represent a legal obligation on the Committee to apply the funds as directed.
+\* It is the intent of the Boost Steering Committee to honor the wishes of all donors; however, an earmark does not represent a legal obligation on the Committee to apply the funds as directed and we reserve the right to reallocate any unused funds towards other Boost activities.
 All funds will, regardless of their use, be spent in a way that benefits the Boost community, the general public, and the advancement of free and open source software.

 ***